University of Wisconsin - Madison

 Yoshiko M. Herrera received her B.A. from Dartmouth College (1992) and M.A.
 (1994) and Ph.D.
 (1999) from University of Chicago.
 She was on the faculty at Harvard University in the Government department from 1999-2007 and currently is Professor of Political Science at UW-Madison.
 From 2011-2014 she was Director of Center for Russia, East Europe and Central Asia, and from 2012-15 she was co-Director, International Institute (now Institute for Regional and Internatioanl Studies) at University of Wisconsin-Madison.
-She is currently Director of the UW-Madison Partnership with Nazarbayev University in Astana, Kazakhstan.
+From 2012 to 2018 she was the Director of the UW-Madison Partnership with Nazarbayev University in Astana, Kazakhstan.

 Yoshiko Herrera "Pride Versus Prejudice: Ethnicity, National Identity, and Xenophobia in Russia."
 Comparative Politics.
 48.3 (2016): 293-315.